LIFE FOR WOMEN IN THE ANCIENT WORLD

 In a rich family the wife was expected to run the home and, sometimes, to manage the finances.
 However rich women would normally stay indoors and send slaves to do the shopping.
 Poor women, of course, had no choice.
 They might also have to help their husbands with farm work.
 Women, even rich ones, were expected to spin and weave cloth and make clothes.
 However in Sparta women could own and inherit property.
 (Spartan women owned much of the land).

 Girls married when they were about 15.
-Marriages were arranged for them.
+(Except in Sparta where they were typically older).
+Marriages were often arranged for them.
 However Ancient Greek women could divorce their husbands.

 A famous Greek woman was the poet Sappho, who lived about 600 BC.
 Theano of Crotona (born 546 BC) was a famous mathematician.
+About 400 BC Arete of Cyrene was a famous philosopher.
 About 150 BC Aglaonike was a woman astronomer.
 Another famous Greek woman was Cleopatra.
 (Admittedly she was born in Egypt but she was descended from Greeks.
 Alexander the Great conquered Egypt and afterwards Greeks ruled it).

 Despite the warm climate Greek women wore clothes that covered most of their bodies.
 Greek women wore rectangles of woolen cloth folded and pinned together with holes for the arms and head.
 It was tied at the waist.
 This garment was called a peplos.

 Towards the end of the 5th century some Greek women began to wear a long linen tunic called a chiton.
 Women also wore cloaks called himations.
 Women wore jewelry like necklaces, bracelets and anklets.
 Rich women carried parasols to protect them from the sun.